TIBCOSoftware/Augmented-Reality/docs/docs/eFTL-Basic.md

 # TIBCO Cloud Messaging Unity3D Package

 ## Overview
-This package allows you to connect a Unity Application to TIBCO Cloud Messaging using EFTL websocket protocol.
+This package allows you to connect a Unity3D Application to [TIBCO Cloud Messaging](https://www.tibco.com/products/tibco-cloud-messaging) using the eFTL websocket protocol.
+The Implementation is based on standard UnityWebSocket and is working in Unity3D Editor, and on Hololens (UWP).

-It's based on UnityWebSocket and is working in Unity Editor and on Hololens (UWP).
+Once connected, the application can subscribe and receive real-time messages and update the scene accordingly.
+The Package contains a simple sample Implementation that demonstrates how to display the received data in a Scene TextMesh.

-Once connected, the application can subscribe and receive realtime messages and update the scene accordingly.
+### Trail Account

-A simple sample code demonstrates how to display data in a TextMesh.
+register for your own TIBCO Cloud Messaging trail account on this [Form](https://account.cloud.tibco.com/signup/tcm) to get your personal ID and Auth-Key under Settings.

 ### Import into Unity3D
 Just created a new Unity Project and import the custom Package.